awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/monitoring-with-kcl.md

 # Monitoring the Kinesis Client Library with Amazon CloudWatch<a name="monitoring-with-kcl"></a>

-The [Kinesis Client Library](http://docs.aws.amazon.com/kinesis/latest/dev/developing-consumers-with-kcl.html) \(KCL\) for Amazon Kinesis Streams publishes custom Amazon CloudWatch metrics on your behalf, using the name of your KCL application as the namespace\.
+The [Kinesis Client Library](http://docs.aws.amazon.com/kinesis/latest/dev/developing-consumers-with-kcl.html) \(KCL\) for Amazon Kinesis Data Streams publishes custom Amazon CloudWatch metrics on your behalf, using the name of your KCL application as the namespace\.
 You can view these metrics by navigating to the [CloudWatch console](https://console.aws.amazon.com/cloudwatch/) and choosing **Custom Metrics**\.
 For more information about custom metrics, see [Publish Custom Metrics](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/publishingMetrics.html) in the *Amazon CloudWatch User Guide*\.

 There is a nominal charge for the metrics uploaded to CloudWatch by the KCL; specifically, *Amazon CloudWatch Custom Metrics* and *Amazon CloudWatch API Requests* charges apply\.
 For more information, see [Amazon CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing/)\.

+**Topics**
 + [Metrics and Namespace](#metrics-namespace)
 + [Metric Levels and Dimensions](#metric-levels)
 + [Metric Configuration](#metrics-config)